 Weather in Ethiopia in October

 October heralds the start of shoulder season.
-After all that rain, the country begins to turn green, with much-watered wildflowers starting to bloom, as well as grasses.
+After all that rain, the country begins to turn green, with much-watered wildflowers starting to bloom and grasses.
 It’s a good time of year to begin trekking in Ethiopia, and there are fewer visitors than during high season – which may be a good thing for you.

 Weather in Ethiopia in November

 November is a good time to visit Ethiopia.
 It is still shoulder season, but the sunny skies and generally dry weather make it great for trekking and enjoying the wildlife.
-The capital is bright and sunny most of the time and is a pleasant 19°C on average.
+The capital is mostly bright and sunny and is a pleasant 19°C on average.
 Axum is similar, with just a few days affected by rain.
 Gondar is also pretty great weather. =

 Out in nature, the Simien Mountains National Park has the perfect climate for exploring during November.
 And it’s only going to get better!